-The Kurento project provides an AWS CloudFormation template file for Amazon Web Services (AWS).
+The Kurento project provides an AWS CloudFormation template file.
 It can be used to create an EC2 instance that comes with everything needed and totally pre-configured to run KMS, including a Coturn server.

 Note that this template is specifically tailored to be deployed on the default Amazon Virtual Private Cloud (Amazon VPC) network.
 You need an Amazon VPC to deploy this template.